Options for submitting content

 Categorize your content

 Categorize your app or add-on based on what problem it solves.

 - Internet of Things

 There are two content types for Splunkbase.

 - Apps offer specialized insight into your data and systems with pre-configured dashboards, reports, data inputs, and saved searches.
 Apps can include new views and dashboards that completely reconfigure the way Splunk looks.
 Or, they can be as complex as a new program using Splunk's REST API.
 More specifically, an app is a self-service out-of-the box extension that has its own UI context.
 Once installed, you can select your app from the App list that appears at the upper right-hand corner of Splunk Web.

 - Add-ons let you tackle specific data problems directly.
 Add-ons are smaller, reusable components that can change the look and feel of Splunk, add data sources, or share information between users.
 Add-ons can be as simple as a collection of one or more event type definitions or saved searches.
 Unlike apps, add-ons have no standalone GUI component; they don't show up in the Home list or in the Apps menu in Splunk Web.

-For more information about apps, add-ons, and how to build them, review Develop Splunk apps on the Splunk developer portal.
+For more information about apps, add-ons, and how to build them, review Develop apps and add-ons for Splunk Enterprise on the Splunk developer portal.